Ash-Eileen/terminal-app/README.md

 #### **Multi-player Mode In Which One Player Can Enter a Word for Others to Guess**

-The game alsos include a multi-player mode.
+The game also include a multi-player mode.
 This game mode is for 2+ players.
 There is no limit on the number of users for this mode.
-In this mode an instruction screen is displayed advising that one person will enter a word for the others to guess and thes the other users are prompted to look away from the screen so the first player can enter a word.
+In this mode an instruction screen is displayed advising that one person will enter a word for the others to guess and the other users are prompted to look away from the screen so the first player can enter a word.
 This input is then checked using error handling to ensure that it is a string with no special characters or numbers.
 If the word meets these requirements it is then be stored and a string is displayed with underscores replacing each letter to represent the word.
 The other players will then be able to guess letters and the word.

 #### **User Interface and User Experience**

-To try and make the terminal app more visually pleasing I have used used a few different methods.
-For transition screens such as the welcome screen and also for the screen displaying instructions or message I have utilised a method to mimic the appearance of typing across the screen.
+To try and make the terminal app more visually pleasing I have used a few different methods.
+For transition screens such as the welcome screen and also for the screen displaying instructions or message, I have utilised a method to mimic the appearance of typing across the screen.
 I am also using colorize to break up the screen with coloured ASCII art and to display my customised hangman title.
 The ASCII art I've chosen to go with is cats because I'm a big cat lover.
 I think this makes the game a bit more fun for users to see the theme of cats throughout the game.

 ------